 Our Vision and Mission

 Our vision is to become fully alive in Christ and make a difference in a diverse and ever-changing world.
-The mission of The United Methodist Church is to make disciples for the transformation of the world.
+The mission of the Baltimore Washington Conference is to inspire and equip local faith communities to develop disciples of Jesus Christ for the transformation of the world.

 Conference Leadership and Staff

 The BWC is led by Bishop LaTrelle Easterling and Lay Leader Delores Martin.
 The conference staff of more than 50 people does its ministry at the BWC’s Mission Center.